Escaping Plato's Cave: JAM for Aligning Independently Trained Vision and Language Models: Introduction

 \subsection{Related Work}

 Our work is related to two research threads: analyzing correlations between unimodal representations, and aligning different data modalities to construct multimodal models.

-\textbf{Testing for Alignment.} Prior work in this direction has been largely diagnostic focusing on evaluating alignment between frozen features: measures such as centered kernel alignment (CKA) \cite{cka}, variants of CCA (SVCCA \cite{svcca}, projection-weighted CCA \cite{morcos2018insights}), and nearest-neighbor metrics \cite{nearest_neighbors, platonic}.
-Other approaches explore probing tasks or zero-shot transfer to assess latent compatibility across modalities \cite{azab2019visiolinguistic, liu2023hidden}.
-More recently, model-stitching frameworks have examined whether independently trained sub-networks can be functionally composed to perform new tasks \cite{stitching}, hinting at deeper interoperability between pretrained systems but focusing on vision domain.
+\textbf{Testing for Alignment.} Prior work in this direction has been largely diagnostic focusing on evaluating alignment between frozen features with broad, context-agnostic datasets (e.g., Wikipedia caption dataset (WIT) \cite{wit}): measures such as centered kernel alignment (CKA) \cite{cka}, variants of CCA (SVCCA \cite{svcca}, projection-weighted CCA \cite{morcos2018insights}), and nearest-neighbor metrics \cite{nearest_neighbors, platonic}.
+Other approaches explore probing tasks or zero-shot transfer to assess latent compatibility across modalities.
+More recently, model-stitching frameworks have examined whether independently trained sub-networks can be functionally composed to perform new tasks \cite{stitching}, hinting at deeper interoperability between pretrained systems but focusing on vision domain \cite{stitching, stitching2}.

 While informative, these methods are designed to be passive—they measure alignment but do not offer mechanisms to optimize or induce it.
 As a result, they may conflate superficial correlation with functional compatibility: two embedding spaces may appear statistically aligned yet remain ineffective for fine-grained multimodal tasks.
 Moreover, although recent state-of-the-art multimodal models (e.g., Gemini \cite{gemini2023}, GPT-4V \cite{openai2023gpt4v}, LLaMA 3 \cite{llama3modelcard}) demonstrate strong cross-modal performance, they do not explicitly address the alignment dynamics between independently trained unimodal components.
 In contrast, our work provides a systematic and controlled framework for probing and optimizing cross-modal alignment—offering a potential design lens for future multimodal systems that build on or unify strong unimodal foundations.